 She ended her tenure at the University of North Texas as the Senior Assistant Dean in the College of Science and assisted the creation of a brand new advising office and led the advising team and faculty to create and improve services both in and out of the classroom.

 In her first year at Northeast Lakeview College, she had the privilege of working with the High School Programs and Recruitment team where she assisted with New Student Orientation, Judson Early College Academy, Graduation, Student Convocation, Student Success Summit, Data Summit, and Emerging Leaders.

 Julie lives in New Braunfels with her husband, Michael, and daughters, Arden (14) and Marlee (11) and their dog, Ginger.

-“My philosophy of advising and higher education is to build strong working relationships with a shared common goal by making decisions and providing service that focuses on improving the quality of a student’s experience, both academically and personally.”
+“My philosophy of advising and higher education is to build strong working relationships with a shared goal of making decisions and providing services that focus on improving the quality of a student's experience, both academically and personally."